Capture the perfect portrait

 With high-quality digital cameras readily available to the mass market, long gone are the days of getting a professional in for a photo shoot.
-Yes you may use them for special occasions such as weddings and school photographs, but with handy how-to guides and videos freely available on the internet, everyone with a digital camera can have a go at the ‘fancy stuff’.
+Yes you may use them for special occasions such as weddings and school photographs, but with handy how-to guides and videos freely available on the internet, everyone with a digital camera can have a go to capture the perfect portrait.

-Here are a few things to think about when taking a portrait, with a few hints, tips and ideas thrown in there as well!
+Here are a few things to think about when thinking about how to capture the perfect portrait, with a few hints, tips and ideas thrown in there as well!
 And we’ve also outlined a few tips to ensure they look great once you’ve printed them, too.